aashishred/project_euler/README.md

 Project Euler is a website with a series of problems intended to be solved by computation.

 Repository contains my solutions.
-I will only upload solutions when I have a working (sub 1-minute) solution for all prior problems in that particular programming language.
+I will only upload solutions when I have a working (sub 1-minute) solution for all prior problems.
 Currently uploaded Problems 1-17 (so far, only in Python).

 I will only upload the solution if I have an implementation which runs in one minute or less, but I will include prior, less efficient implementations in the file.
 In these cases, or for cases in which the solution takes more than a few seconds to run, comments indicate how long the program takes to arrive at a solution.